LeeDat03/promptify/README.md

 ## Getting Started

-To get started with AI Prompt Hub, follow these steps:
+To get started with Promptify, follow these steps:

 1. Clone the repository: